Monday, February 18, 2013

 Ready to keep anyone company.

 The next year, our Vet was surprised but happy to see us when we showed up for a yearly exam.
 The next time, he was even more surprised.
 By this point half of Scout's skull was grotesquely swollen.
-We told him that we were moving from Texas to Pittsburgh, he asked if we would let him know how things went.
+We told him that we were moving from Texas to Pennsylvania, he asked if we would let him know how things went.

 She was even more surprised when #1 son and #2 son's lease expired and they and Murphy moved into our new house's attic so I could help with the puppy while #1 son was at grad school and #2 son was at work.
 She wasn't sure that she wanted to share.